paulkarpenko/us-code-ui/uscode/title-24-hospitals-and-asylums/chapter-010-armed-forces-retirement-home.md

 ### Statutory Notes

 #### Amendments
+2024—Subsec. (c).
+Pub.
+L. 118–159 amended subsec. (c) generally.
+Prior to amendment, subsec. (c) related to availability of physicians and dentists.

 2011—Pub.
 L. 112–81 substituted “Services provided to residents” for “Services provided residents” in section catchline.

 2008—Subsec. (b).
 Pub.
 L. 110–181 inserted after first sentence “The services provided residents of the Retirement Home shall include appropriate nonacute medical and dental services, pharmaceutical services, and transportation of residents, which shall be provided at no cost to residents.”